bonnyped/DO4_LinuxMonitoring_v2.0-2/README.md

 Depending on the value of the parameter, output the following:

-1. All entries sorted by response code
+1. All entries sorted by response code;
-2. All unique IPs found in the entries
+2. All unique IPs found in the entries;
-3. All requests with errors (response code - 4xx or 5xxx)
+3. All requests with errors (response code - 4xx or 5xxx);
-4. All unique IPs found among the erroneous requests
+4. All unique IPs found among the erroneous requests.

 ## Part 6. **GoAccess**